di8910/localmap/readme.txt

-Locality-sensitive perfect minimal hash map
+Locality-sensitive minimal perfect hash map

-Abandoned for now
+Only works with 3 bits at full speed

+Works with 2 mappings in 4 bytes